aangelone2/das/docs/drivers/avs.md

 ![fancy-output](avs-01.png)

-where the notation is the one introduced in the [statistical background](../statistics.md) and each row of the resulting table corresponds to one of the analyzed columns.
+where each row contains the statistical results for one of the columns of the data set, and the quantities are defined as discussed in the [uncorrelated data](../statistics.md#uncorrelated-data) section of the *statistical introduction*.

 Adding the `-b, --basic` option will result in the parser-friendly, unformatted output